ENGL 214 - Writing Matters: English Literature and Academic Interpretation I

 In 1842, Edgar Allan Poe famously declared the short story to be fiction that conveys a single impression and can be read in a single sitting; since then, critics and authors have debated this definition.
 Meanwhile, perhaps surprisingly, the genre retains its popularity with the contemporary reading public - an audience whose time-demands dictate the brevity of that "single sitting" and whose culture is an increasingly visual one.
 In this course, we will examine the development of American and Canadian short stories from the late nineteenth-century to the present, including short story theories, definitions, and the tendentious story cycle.
 What does the short story reveal to the contemporary reader about past, current and possibly even future North American societies?

-This course will provide an introduction to the writing of short stories and poetry.
-We will read and discuss literary models of each form, but the critical focus will be on students' own work.
-Writing throughout the course, students will explore and experience the writer's task, role, and creative process
+This course will provide instruction in the writing of short stories, poetry, creative non-fiction, screenplays, and/or playscripts, depending on instructor expertise.
+We will read and discuss literary models, but the emphasis will be on students' own creative work.
+Through extensive writing and workshop participation, students will explore and experience the writer's task, role, and creative process, culminating in a portfolio.

 ENGL 398 - Student Publications I